 In 2016, over 4.5 million passengers passed through SJO Airport.
 This airport is not huge and is easy to get around.

 Should You Fly Into Liberia or San Jose Airport?

-- You should fly into San Jose Airport if you are going to the Central Valley (San Jose, Heredia, Alajuela, Cartago), Jaco, Manuel Antonio, Puerto Viejo, Tortuguero, Uvita, Dominical, San Isidro de Perez Zeledon, Turrialba or Sarapiqui.
+- You should fly into San Jose Airport if you are going to San Jose, Heredia, Alajuela, Cartago, Jaco, Manuel Antonio, Puerto Viejo, Tortuguero, Uvita, Dominical, San Isidro de Perez Zeledon, Turrialba or Sarapiqui.
 Those destinations are closest and easier to get to from San Jose than Liberia.

 - If you are going to La Fortuna or Monteverde, both destinations are around 3 hours from Liberia and San Jose.
 However, due to the amount of traffic in San Jose, it could take up to 5 hours if it’s rush hour.
 So if you are able to, I would choose Liberia over San Jose if you’re going to La Fortuna/Monteverde right away.

 Driving in San Jose can be a nightmare so if you’re renting a car, just know that it’s not an easy drive.
 During rush hour, getting out of the city has taken us over an hour even though it’s just a couple kilometers from the highway!
-In Liberia, the roads are wider and there are way less people so driving is much easier.
+In Liberia, the roads are wider with way less people so driving is much easier.

 San Jose Airport Arrivals and Departures

 These are the airlines that current fly into SJO Airport.